Dear Graduation Candidate:

-- The Fall 2013 Commencement will be held Saturday, December 14, 2013, in Stopher Gymnasium on the Nicholls campus.
+- The Spring 2015 Commencement will be held Saturday, May 16, 2015, in Stopher Gymnasium on the Nicholls campus.
 Because of fire marshal regulations and efforts to accommodate students’ families and friends, commencement is divided into two ceremonies:

 - Session I – 10:00 a.m.
-College of Arts and Sciences (including graduate students), College of Business Administration (including graduate students), and College of Nursing and Allied Health
+College of Arts and Sciences (including graduate st udents), College of Education (including graduate students), College of Nursing and Allied Health (including graduate students)

 - Session II – 2:00 p.m.
-College of Education (including graduate students), and University College
+College of Business Administration (including gradu ate students), University College

 ARRIVAL AND LINEUP INSTRUCTIONS

-- Session I Graduation Candidates must assemble in the Mary Danos Theater in Talbot Hall on the Nicholls campus no later than 9:15 a.m.
+- Session I Graduation Candidates must assemble in Peltier Auditorium on the Nicholls campus no later than 9:15 a.m.

-- Session I Faculty marching in Commencement Exercises assemble in the lobby of Talbot Hall at 9:30 a.m.
+- Session I Faculty marching in Commencement Exercise s assemble in the lobby of Polk Hall at 9:30 a.m.

-- Session II Graduation Candidates must assemble in the Mary Danos Theater in Talbot Hall on the Nicholls campus no later than 1:15 p.m.
+- Session II Graduation Candidates must assemble in P eltier Auditorium on the Nicholls campus no later than 1:15 p.m.

-- Session II Faculty marching in Commencement Exercises assemble in the lobby of Talbot Hall at 1:30 p.m.
+- Session II Faculty marching in Commencement Exercis es assemble in the lobby of Polk Hall at 1:30 p.m.